is Belle and Bling $5 jewelry a scam

 The Belle and Bling Website.

-So it must fulfill all the demands set by Shopify for having a store on its platform.
+So it must comply with all the demands set by Shopify for having a store on its platform.
 So far so good.

 Warning about shipping times at the top of the Belle and Bling website, used in the articleIs Belle and Bling $5 Jewelry a Scam,